phylotastic/datelifedocker/README.md

 Note!
 Building with _no cache_ will take about **2hrs and 36 min** to run.

-  <li> 2.3 Now you can start the DateLife server from your newly created docker image with:
+  <li> 2.3 Now you can start the DateLife server from your newly created Docker image with:
   </li><br>

 ```shell